-- Vapor suppressing foam (Rusmar) A non-toxic foam is sprayed on exposed soil liberally and proactively to suppress odors. - Posi-shell Posi-shell is a natural claybased mortar more durable than foam that is sprayed continuously to manage vapors and at the end of each work day.
-Portland cement is mixed in to help it set up faster and increase the effectiveness of the spray. - Perimeter misters Mist generators are installed along perimeter fences for use as needed.
-Misters cannot be used during freezing temperatures. - Plastic poly sheeting When appropriate and safe for workers, plastic sheeting is used to cover stockpiles.
-Sand bags will be used to secure the plastic sheeting.
+- Posi-shell Posi-shell is a natural clay-based mortar more durable than foam that is sprayed continuously to manage odors and at the end of each work day.
+Portland cement is mixed in to help it set up faster and increase the - Perimeter misters Mist generators are installed along perimeter fences for use as needed.
+Misters cannot be used during freezing temperatures.